 Forgiveness is one of the hardest things to do.
-When we lose someone special we grieve for the loss of that person.
-When we go think about forgiveness, perhaps we we should try to do the same.

-When we have been wronged, we should allow ourselves to feel anger; we should allow ourselves to feel the hurt.
+When we lose someone special we grieve for that person, so perhaps when we have been wronged, we should also allow ourselves to feel the anger, we should also allow ourselves to feel the hurt.

-The idea is that after a short time we are ready to move on, but not all of us will feel that we can move on.
-Some situations may seem less forgiving than other situations and because of those situations many of us tend to hang on to resentment.
+The idea is that after a short time we are ready to move on, but not all of us will feel we’re ready.
+Sadly, some situations may seem less forgiving and therefore many of us hang on to resentment.

-What we should be concentrating on is the act of forgiving, but first we must look at the circumstances behind why we are trying to forgive.
-The act of forgiving is the same no matter what we’re working on.
-When we focus on kindness and gratitude we let go of the anger and hurt that we feel.
+Perhaps we should be concentrating on the reasons behind why we might forgive.
+We must look at the circumstances behind the deed.
+But the act of forgiving is the same no matter the deed.
+When we learn to focus on kindness and gratitude we will let go of the anger and hurt that we feel.

-The execution of forgiving someone can be hard, but not impossible.

-The link between health and forgiveness is too great to ignore.
-When we forgive, we let go of anger and resentment and letting go of anger and resentment, will allow us to heal emotionally, physically and spirituality.
+The execution of forgiving someone can be hard, but not impossible, it’s important because the link between health and forgiveness is too great to ignore.
+When we forgive, we let go of anger and resentment and letting go of anger and resentment, allows us to heal, emotionally; physically and spirituality.

 And forgiving someone doesn’t mean we condone their actions, or doesn’t mean they’re not accountable, but it does mean that we can move forward with our lives without holding on to anger or resentment.